Vivian Balakrishnan: Political career

 At the same election, the SDP candidates raised the issue of government spending for the 2010 Summer Youth Olympics, which Balakrishnan had overseen as Minister for Community Development, Youth and Sports, saying that the budget exceeded the initial estimates of S$104 million by over three times.
 Balakrishnan acknowledged that they had got the initial estimates wrong as it was the first time that an event of that scale was organised in Singapore.
 He asserted that the increased budget did not affect other programmes of the ministry, and that 70% of the spending for the event went into paying local firms for their services.
 He declared that his team had spent less than the finalised budget amount and did not waste money.

 On 21 May 2011, Balakrishnan was appointed Minister for the Environment and Water Resources, taking over from Yaacob Ibrahim.
 After the 2015 general election, Balakrishnan was appointed Minister for Foreign Affairs.

 In response to a parliamentary question on 5 January 2021 regarding the use of data from the contact tracing app developed during the COVID-19 pandemic known as TraceTogether, the Minister of State for Home Affairs Desmond Tan replied that under the Criminal Procedure Code, the Police can access TraceTogether data for the purpose of criminal investigations, despite Balakrishnan's assurance to the public 8 months earlier in June 2020 that TraceTogether data will only be used for contact tracing purposes.
 Balakrishnan later said in Parliament "I take full responsibility for this mistake.
 And I deeply regret the consternation and anxiety caused".

-In September 2021, during a debate in Parliament about the Comprehensive Economic Cooperation Agreement, a hot mic picked up Balakrishnan referring to NCMP Leong Mun Wai of the Progress Singapore Party as "illiterate" and questioning how Leong got into Raffles Institution (RI) in a conversation with fellow PAP MPs on the front bench.
-Balakrishnan subsequently called Leong to apologise.
+In September 2021, during a debate in Parliament about the Comprehensive Economic Cooperation Agreement, a hot mic picked up Balakrishnan referring to Non-constituency Member of Parliament (NCMP) Leong Mun Wai of the Progress Singapore Party as "illiterate" and questioning how Leong got into Raffles Institution (RI) in a conversation with fellow PAP MPs on the front bench.
+Balakrishnan was subsequently called by Leong to apologise.

+In 2023, Balakrishnan and K. Shanmugam were investigated by the Corrupt Practices Investigation Bureau (CPIB) for their rentals of state-owned bungalows at Ridout Road.
+The CPIB reported that they did not find any criminal wrongdoing or improper conduct.